PranayPant/react-filesaver/README.md

 Use this to wrap your custom upload UI component

-### Password protection (for pdf only at the moment)
+### Handle password protection (for .PDF and .DOCX only at the moment)

-Will not allow password protected files to be uploaded
+Captures errors when uploading password protected files, and prevents file from being uploaded

 # Installation

+To add `react-filesaver` into existing project, do

 `yarn add react-filesaver`
 or